-- Do we experience high rates of customer disputes linked to incorrect orders, wrong SKUs or other errors issues originating a the point of order capture & entry?
+- Do we experience high rates of customer disputes linked to incorrect orders, wrong SKUs or other error issues originating at the point of order capture and entry?

 - Are our sales reported gross – or net of sales discounts and promotions in our internal reporting (i.e., does management have clear visibility to volume and net profit impacts of discounting activity)?

 - Is our discounting activity reviewed and approved, (and/or monitored at a product, market, channel and sales representative level) to enable rapid detection of unauthorized or unplanned revenue dilution?

 - Are losses due to fraud or bad debt rising, or are they higher than peers in our industry?